-Description: lege campus and with direct access to Town Centre shops.
-Land would suit a range clude A1 retail but could also include B1(a) offices, reflecting the adjacent EE Call Does the site have a reasonable prospect of being developed/redeveloped?
+Description: Highly prominent Town Centre site, adjacent to busy College campus and with direct access to Town Centre shops.
+Land would suit a range of uses which require a visible, central location.
+These include A1 retail but could also include B1(a) offices, reflecting the adjacent EE Call Centre and Rhydycar Business Park.
+Does the site have a reasonable prospect of being developed/re- developed?
 Yes Is the market currently investing in the area?
 Yes Are there local facilities in the area that make the site more attractive?
 Yes Overall Market Attractiveness Score: 5

-Other Site Considerations

-Adverse Impacts

 Description: None

-Description.
-Tronc

 Any constraints associated No

 with the site's previous use

 that would impact upon the

 site's redevelopment?
 (E.g.

 land contamination/

 structures/hazardous

 substances etc.)

 Alternati ve Uses

 Is the site in demand or Yes

-needed for alternative
+needed for alternative 103

 uses?

 Is there benefit in retaining Maybe

 the site for employment

 purposes?

-Viab lite.

-VIAU inty
+10 L - P.

+Viabi lity

 Are there considered to be No

 any viability issues in

 bringing the site forward?

 If yes to the above, please Flat, largely unconstrained site, with road access availab le.
 Assumed no abnormal costs.

 elaborate:

-Further Co omments
+Further Co mments

 Any further comments?

+1

+Recommendations

-Recommendations on the future of the site: The most likely development here is A1 retail, and B-Class uses are not assumed here.
+The most likely development here is A1 retail, and B-Class uses are not assumed here.
 However, as the largest plot of unconstrained development land in the Town Centre this site would suit a range of uses, including B1 uses.
 Options could include expansion or grow on space associated with the nearby Orbit Business Centre and any plans that would deliver such space, possibly within a mixed-use scheme, should be supported.
 However, given the presently modest market for B1 offices in Merthyr Tydfil Town Centre, it is accepted that proposals of this type may not be forthcoming without public sector input, and should not be relied upon in the LDP.
 Any other actions: Should the site be safeguarded or identified for employment uses?
 Maybe

-Site Name: Goat Mill Road Site ID: Candidate Site 33 (Employment Site E4 in existing LDP) Location: Goat Mill Road Industrial Estate, Dowlais
+Site Details Site Name: Goat Mill Road Site ID: Candidate Site 33 (Employment Site E4 in existing LDP) Location: Goat Mill Road Industrial Estate, Dowlais

-Site Description: Large area of flat brownfield scrubland on a valley plateau, south of an existing industrial estate and on the edge of residential settlements.
+Site Description: Large area of flat brownfield scrubland on a valley plateau, south of an existing industrial estate and on the edge of residenti settlements.